-It was my first time at Radio City.
+It was my first time in Radio City.
 As you enter the venue, there is a gorgeous grand chandelier I have ever seen.
 Catered to children, it isn’t a long show; about an hour and a half or so.
-I was able to get a discount through my job.
+I was able to get a discount from my job.
 (If your job has plumb benefits or working advantage, look into it.
-You may get a good deal for shows and attractions in and out of your city).
+You may get a good deal on shows and attractions in and out of your city).
 My seats were in the 3rd Mezzanine.
 There were Orchestra and Balcony-level tickets available, I just didn’t want to pay that price.
 If I went with the kids, I probably would have purchased it as I do for Disney on Ice each year.
 They suggest no flash photography or video once you’re inside.

 Highlights for me were the Rockettes hands down.
 I was EXTREMELY excited to see a black Rockette.
 I felt I was on stage!
 With the lack of mainstreamed African American dancers outside of Ailey out there, she represented very well.
 As a former dancer, I admired their precision more than anything.
-Every move was literally on synch.
+Every move was literally in synch.
 They included tap, ballet, jazz and even hip-hop moves in the choreography.
 My absolute favorite was the Parade of the Wooden Soldier segment.
 The girl that portrayed Clara in The Nutcracker did a good job as well.

 I get the show is to incorporate all views of Christmas to accommodate everyone, but “Santa Clause is Coming to Town” annoyed me.
 I did however like the live animals and acknowledgment of the baby Jesus as King.
 The experience was great and I hope to take my nieces and nephews sometime next year.